 Luckily, some of the legwork that goes into creating a sleep playlist is already done.
 There are several sleep playlists available on a variety of platforms like Spotify and YouTube.
-Keep in mind that just searching for “sleep music” will yield many results of playlists with calming music, but not all of the songs will necessarily live up to the standards for the ideal sleep music.
+Keep in mind that just searching for “sleep music” will yield many results of playlists with calming music you can find on Music Groupies, but not all of the songs will necessarily live up to the standards for the ideal sleep music.
 It is still important to listen to a playlist before you use it as a sleep aid to ensure it is enjoyable for you and appropriate for relaxation.

 A good place to start is here—this webpage is integrated with Spotify playlists for almost all of the genres listed above and were made with the ideal sleep music specifications in mind.
 Finally, here is the link for the most relaxing song ever made, “Weightless”, on YouTube.

 What Is The Best Way To Listen To Sleep Music?

 Sometimes the logistics of listening to any kind of audio in bed or while sleeping can be challenging.
 Using headphones can be uncomfortable and even dangerous to wear while lying in bed or sleeping, and if you’re sharing the bed, your partner may prefer silence.
 Fortunately, there are options for everyone’s sleep circumstances, two of them being sleep headphones and pillow speakers.